Hakuba Levels Up A Gear This Summer

 Community Rides

-For our Hakuba legends, we will be hosting e-bike rides every Wednesday at 9 am.
-As with Niseko, we will be offering discounted bike rentals for these sessions and all are welcome.
-We will also be offering community mountain bike rides, followed by happy hour drinks at Frosty’s Hakuba every Friday between 4 – 6 pm.
+For our Hakuba legends, we will be hosting e-bike rides every Friday at 12 pm.
+As with Niseko, we will be offering 50% off bike rentals for these sessions and all are welcome.

 Please note: BYO Iwatake pass for Hakuba mountain bike community rides.